krutisfood/krutisfood.github.io/_posts/2018-10-06-brain-haemorrhage.markdown

 Trying to jog across the road to get out of the way of an oncoming car, also struggling to lift my motorbike off the kick stand.
 Probably should start driving until the symptoms clear up.
 Driving the car I took to covering one eye when-ever I had to navigate between two objects to ensure my worsening double vision doesn't cause me to hit anything (or anyone).

+## CT Brain Scan (to make sure I have one)
 CT Scan, "Hold still, don't move"
 Me: "Aaaaah-chooo!"
 Immediately the scans stopped, I was placed in a wheelchair, given two sudafed to reduce risk of allergic reaction, then left sitting around for half an hour to make sure I was still alive.

+The next day walking back up to the house after moving a bunch of wood around and lighting a bon fire on our hobby farm...
 Al: "Are you ok?"
 Me: "Fine, just have to tie my shoes!"
 I'm lying, really I'm struggling to make my body walk up the hill, out of breath at the effort of dragging the unresponsive left side of my body.
 Al: "You know we could have been on a paid holiday at the beach."

-The next day:
-Dr: "Pack an overnight bag when you come in"
+The next day the Dr rang to say "Pack an overnight bag when you come in".
+Not exactly a call you want to hear.

-# Experience
 ## Emergency
 We headed straight down to John Hunter Emergency, registered at the desk.
 After 2 full hours in the ER waiting room I was finally called up.
-Triage Nurse: "So, what's wrong with you?"
+Triage Nurse in a surly voice: "So, what's wrong with you?"
 Me: "I had a brain haemorrhage"
 Nurse: "What makes you think that?"
 Me: "My Dr told me...?"